Best Construction Collaboration & Project Management Software Tools

 - Ability to assign specific clashes to different personnel

-- A variety of integrations with popular BIM and CAD solutions
+- Variety of integrations with popular BIM and CAD solutions

 - Useful coordination and collaboration tool with centralized information access